mustafa-mun/PatikaSQL/assignment-2/README.md

 ### Question 2

 - (TURKISH) actor tablosunda bulunan first_name ve last_name sütunlardaki verileri first_name 'Penelope' veya 'Nick' veya 'Ed' değerleri olması koşuluyla sıralayınız. ( IN operatörünü kullanınız.)
-- Arrange the data in first_name and last_name columns of the actor table with the condition that the first_name value is 'Penelope', 'Nick' or 'Ed'. ( use IN clause. )
+- Arrange the data in first_name and last_name columns of the actor table with the condition that the first_name value is 'Penelope', 'Nick' or 'Ed'. ( use IN operator. )

 ```sql
 SELECT first_name, last_name FROM actor